fatjonfreskina/docker-handbook/README.md

 4. The daemon then reaches out to the default public registry which is Docker Hub and pulls in the latest copy of the hello-world image, indicated by the latest: Pulling from library/hello-world line in your terminal.
 5. Docker daemon then creates a new container from the freshly pulled image.
 6. Finally Docker daemon runs the container created using the hello-world image outputting the wall of text on your terminal.

+## Container Manipulation Basics

+### How to Publish a Port

+Containers are isolated environments.
+Your host system doesn't know anything about what's going on inside a container.
+Hence, applications running inside a container remain inaccessible from the outside.
+To allow access from outside of a container, you must publish the appropriate port inside the container to a port on your local network.
+The common syntax for the --publish or -p option is as follows: `docker container run --publish 8080:80 <image name>`.

+**When you wrote --publish 8080:80 in the previous sub-section, it meant any request sent to port 8080 of your host system will be forwarded to port 80 inside the container‌.**

+### How to Use Detached Mode

+By default, containers run in the foreground and attach themselves to the terminal like any other normal program invoked from the terminal.
+In order to override this behavior and keep a container running in background, you can include the --detach option with the run command as follows: `docker container run --detach --publish 8080:80 fhsinchy/hello-dock`.

+**One thing that you have to keep in mind in case of the run command is that the image name must come last.
+If you put anything after the image name then that'll be passed as an argument to the container entry-point**

+### Naming a container

+Use the `name` option to name the container as you wish

+`docker container run --detach --publish 8888:80 --name hello-dock-container fhsinchy/hello-dock`.

+## Create a container without running

+The container run command is in reality a combination of two separate commands.
+These commands are as follows:

+- `container create` command creates a container from a given image.
+- `container start` command starts a container that has been already created.

+For example: `docker container create --publish 8080:80 fhsinchy/hello-dock` and then `docker container start hello-dock`

+### How to Remove Dangling Containers

+Containers that have been stopped or killed remain in the system.
+These dangling containers can take up space or can conflict with newer containers.
+Use : `docker container rm <container identifier>`; or you can use `docker container prune` to clear all dangling containers